Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 # Overview
-Microsoft's Power Apps is a low-code development platform that enables you build enterprise applications (applications created for use within your organization not for consumer consumption) within minutes.
+Microsoft's Power Apps is a low-code development platform that enables you to build enterprise applications (applications created for use within your organization not for consumer consumption) within minutes.
 But wait!
-Asides allowing you build applications for your business, Power Apps has other MAD skills.
+Asides from building applications for your business, Power Apps has other MAD skills.

-With Power Apps, you can build applications that run on web, Android, and iOS devices.
-Power Apps provides an easy to use drag-and-drop interface that allows you add different controls (checkbox, choice field, buttons, drop-down, or text field), forms, and media (video, image, or audio files) into whatever application you are building.
-It also allows you store and connect to external data sources inside your app.
+With Power Apps, you can build applications that run on the web, Android, and iOS devices.
+Power Apps provides an easy-to-use drag-and-drop interface that allows you to add different controls (checkbox, choice field, buttons, drop-down, or text field), forms, and media (video, image, or audio files) into whatever application you are building.
+It also allows you to store and connect to external data sources inside your app.

 # Building An App from SharePoint
 We would be connecting Power Apps to our SharePoint List which we created earlier.
 Here's how you can do that.